This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 The BSC strives to create and maintain a work environment in which people are treated with dignity, decency, and respect.
 The work environment should be characterized by mutual trust and the absence of intimidation, oppression, and exploitation.
 Employees should be able to work and learn in a safe and stimulating environment.
 The accomplishment of this goal is essential to fulfilling the mission of the BSC.
 For that reason, the BSC will not tolerate unlawful discrimination or harassment of any kind.
 Through enforcement of this policy and by education of employees, members, and third-parties with whom the BSC conducts business, the BSC will seek to prevent, correct, and discipline behavior that violates this policy.

 In addition, the BSC is committed to providing a work environment that is free of unlawful harassment.
-The BSC strictly prohibits all forms of unlawful harassment, including harassment on the basis of age (40 or older), ancestry, color, religious creed (including religious dress and grooming practices), disability (mental and physical), marital status, medical condition (cancer and genetic characteristics), including HIV and AIDS, genetic information, military and veteran status, national origin (including language use restrictions), race, sex (including pregnancy, child birth, breastfeeding, and medical conditions related to pregnancy, child birth or breastfeeding), gender, gender identity and gender expression, sexual orientation, or any other protected status in accordance with all applicable federal, state and local laws.
+The BSC strictly prohibits all forms of unlawful harassment, including harassment on the basis of age age, color, disability, gender, sex, height, marital status, national origin, race, religion, sexual orientation, criminal record (felonies and misdemeanors), veteran status or weight in accordance internal policy and with all applicable federal, state, and local laws.

 The BSC is committed to complying with all laws protecting qualified individuals with disabilities, as well as employees’ religious beliefs and observances.
 This policy extends to all aspects of BSC employment practices, including recruiting, hiring, discipline, termination, promotions, transfers, compensation, benefits, training, leaves of absence, and other terms and conditions of employment.